greenelab/deep-review/all-sections.md

 ### Metagenomics

-Metagenomics, which refers to the study of genetic material -- 16S rRNA and/or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within and around us.
+Metagenomics, which refers to the study of genetic material -- 16S rRNA or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within and around us.
 In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
 16S rRNA has